EveeGomes/EveeGomes/README.md

 # Hi 😊, I'm Eveline

-  I have recently graduated in Computer Programming at Seneca College - Toronto, and I'm currently learning game development 🕹️.
+  I have recently graduated in Computer Programming at Seneca College - Toronto.
+I have academic experience programming in C/C++, JS, and Python.
+  The program focused on software development and WEB development which I found the backend extremely interesting.

+  🧩 As for software development, I used C/C++ to finish an academic project where I built a Library Management System and another project was an Assembly Line Simulation.
+In both academic projects, I used the Object Oriented Principles (OOP).

+  🧩 In WEB development I've used concepts of JS, NodeJS, and ExpressJS, as well as ReactJS and NextJS in academic projects to build WEB applications.

+  🧩 I'm passionate about how games work and how they're built, so I'm currently learning game development 🕹️ using C++ and Unreal Engine 5.

 ## 🙋‍♀️ Let's Connect